mnelson4/yet-another-related-posts-plugin/readme.txt

 = Does YARPP slow down my blog/server? =

 A little bit, yes.
-Every time you display a post with automatic display of related posts (or one of the `related_*()` functions) it will calculate the related posts, which can be a database-intensive operation. *I highly recommend all YARPP users use a page-caching plugin, such as [WP-SuperCache](http://ocaoimh.ie/wp-super-cache/).* For the majority of users, this type of caching will be enough to stem the performance issues.
+YARPP 3.0 introduced a new caching mechanism which greatly reduces the hit of the computationally intensive relatedness computation.
+In addition, *I highly recommend all YARPP users use a page-caching plugin, such as [WP-SuperCache](http://ocaoimh.ie/wp-super-cache/).*

-If you have a large blog with many (>1000) posts or have many tags or categories, YARPP may noticibly affect your blog's performance, even with a caching plugin.
-For these large blogs, for the time being I recommend you disable the "consider tags" and "consider categories" options.
-Turning off any "disallow" tags or categories will also speed things up.

-In the future I will be building a YARPP-internal cache system so that YARPP can calculate all the post-relations at one time and then re-use those results every time, rather than calculating them on the fly.
+If you are worried about your database load, do not manually build the cache—simply leave the "on the fly" caching option on, and it will build itself over time.

 = I use DISQUS for comments.
 I can't access the YARPP options page! =